ghc/ghc/docs/users_guide/using.rst

 directory; the :ghc-flag:`-i` option can be used to add directories to the search path (see :ref:`search-path`).

-.. ghc-flag:: -j <N>
+.. ghc-flag:: -j [N]

     Perform compilation in parallel when possible.
 GHC will use up to ⟨N⟩ threads during compilation.
+If N is omitted, then it defaults to the number of processors.
 Note that compilation of a module may not begin until its dependencies have been built.

 .. _eval-mode: